Inference From Visible Information And Background Knowledge

 The data complexity analysis is as in Theorem \ref{thm:expdatacomplexitypsb}, since the formulas agree on the part that varies with the instance. \end{proof}

-We can show that this bound is tight if the class of constraints is rich enough.
-This follow from our lower bound for positive query implication problems, since we can show that $\NSB$ is at least as difficult as $\PSB$ for powerful constraints.
+We can show that this bound is tight if the class of background theories is rich enough.
+This will follow from our lower bounds for positive query implication problems, since we can show that $\NSB$ is at least as difficult as $\PSB$ for sentences in a powerful logical language.